 Failure to comply with Montana’s Motor Vehicle Insurance Responsibility and Verification Act is considered a misdemeanor in the Big Sky Country state.
 Registered motorists who disregard the law can be punished with license and registration suspensions and heavy fines, and even imprisonment, as early as the first offense.
-A record of misdemeanor for insurance lapse on your driving record can result in very expensive Montana auto insurance rates later down the road.
+A record of a misdemeanor for insurance lapse on your driving record can result in expensive Montana auto insurance rates later down the road.

 |$250 to $500||$350||$500||$500|

 |Up to 10 days, or both imprisonment and fine||Up to 6 months, or both imprisonment and fine|

-|Registration Revocation||N/A||90 days||180 days||Suspended until proof of insurance submitted.|
+|N/A||90 days||180 days||Suspended until proof of insurance submitted.|

-|Driver's License Suspension||N/A||N/A||N/A||Suspended until proof of insurance submitted.|
+|N/A||N/A||N/A||Suspended until proof of insurance submitted.|

-|SR-22||Maintain SR-22 for 3 years|
+|Maintain SR-22 for 3 years|

-Penalties for Driving Uninsured in Montana
+Penalties for driving uninsured in Montana

-If you want to drive on the public roads of Montana, you must comply with Montana’s financial responsibility laws.
-It states that whenever you register a car or drive a car, you must make sure that it is covered by a liability insurance policy, which meets the state’s minimum coverage limits of 25/50/10.
 You should be prepared to show proof of compliance, such as your insurance card, whenever you are on the road in case you are ever stopped by law enforcement, or involved in an accident.
 More importantly, you should also make sure that your insurance information is up-to-date in the Montana Insurance Verification System (MTIVS) database.
 Law enforcement will use this electronic tool to verify whether your insurance is current.
 In Montana, your electronic data supersedes your physical proof.

 If you are unable to produce proof of insurance, or if your policy is electronically verified to have lapsed, you will face the following consequences: